-Hemmed in by industrial zoning, 509, and the Duwamish—advantageous features in other contexts—this left few places for people to meet in South Park, a place known for community loyalty and civic engagement.
+Geographic constraints like industrial zoning, SR 509, and the Duwamish River—advantageous features in other contexts—left few places for people to meet in South Park, a place known for community loyalty and civic engagement.
 Soerens’s Resistencia Coffee opened in June 2018, hiring locals and hosting arts events that give people of color a platform.

 Other newer tenants, like Left Bank wine bar and the HeadShed salon, both run by South Park residents, similarly bring fresh-faced enthusiasm to the local scene, inviting people to enjoy South Park’s walkability without overrunning it completely.

 ► Crash Course: Visit Duwamish Waterway Park to get a glimpse of the manufacturing activity deep within the estuary’s path.
 Then, do Jalisco for lunch, where Julia Ramos has made people salivate over her tortilla fixings since 1992.
 If there isn’t a record release or a wedding going on, drop in to the recently renovated South Park Hall for monthly yoga or square dancing.